What Happens Next If Mediation Fails? Legal Options Explained

 How Travis & Brann, PLLP Can Help You If Mediation Fails

-At Travis & Brann, PLLP, we have the legal experience and resources to help guide you through mediation, arbitration, and litigation, no matter what your situation’s circumstances.
+At Travis & Brann, PLLP, we have the legal experience and resources to help guide you through mediation, arbitration, and litigation, no matter the circumstances of your situation.
 We take the time to carefully evaluate the circumstances of your case and outline the options that offer you the best chance of a favorable outcome.
 Does mediation always lead to a settlement?
-No, but the legal team at Travis & Brann, PLLP can help you through the next steps toward resolving your case.
+No, but the legal team at Travis & Brann, PLLP can help you through the following steps toward resolving your case.

 Contact us online or call our office today at (406) 752-7550 and set up a confidential legal consultation to discuss your case with a Kalispell personal injury lawyer.
 We are here to help guide you with dedication and determination.